St. George's The British International School

 St. George's School is an IB World School, for students from age 2-18.

 St George's is a private school and teaches the English National Curriculum (in form of IGCSE at Key Stage 4 - at age 16) and the IB Diploma Programme after Key Stage 4 (at age 16-18).

 St. George's is a coeducational school which is run independently from local or state financial support.

 It has schools in three German cities: Cologne, Duisburg and Munich.
 St. George's School Cologne was the first British boarding school in Germany.

 School uniform is compulsory, with the aim of improving discipline, reducing social exclusion and strengthening the identity of the school.

 Locations

 St. George's School Cologne is the oldest school, founded in 1985.
 The school has been an International Baccalaureate World School since April 2006, and offers the IB Diploma Programme.

-St. George's has established two further schools, St. George's School Düsseldorf Rhein-Ruhr (opened in Duisburg in September 2002) and St. George's School Munich (opened in September 2013).
+St. George's has established two further schools, St. George's School Duisburg (opened in September 2002) and St. George's School Munich (opened in September 2013).
 St. George's Munich acquired a new school building on a 20-year lease in 2018 with construction completing in 2019.

 The addresses of the schools are as follows: